-After five years' experience the Workers' Educational Association became convinced that its co-operation with universities must in the main depend upon the establishment of a system of classes in industrial and, if possible, in rural districts open to working men and women alike, regulated and governed by the students themselves, subject to the approval of a university body composed of direct representatives of workpeople as well as of members of the university.
+After five years' experience the Workers' Educational Association became convinced that its co-operation with universities must in the main depend upon the establishment of a system of classes in industrial and, if possible, in rural districts, open to working men and women alike, regulated and governed by the students themselves, subject to the approval of a university body composed of direct representatives of workpeople as well as of members of the University.

-The first step in this direction was taken at Oxford in August, 1907, when the delegates of 200 organisations, mostly Labor, approved the appointment of seven workpeople and seven nominees of the university to draft a scheme.
+The first step in this direction was taken at Oxford in August, 1907, when the delegates of 200 organisations, mostly Labor, approved the appointment of seven workpeople and seven nominees of the University to draft a scheme.
 This was done, and after 18 months the result of their deliberations was published in the now famous "Oxford Report."
-The result has been the establishment of Oxford, committees joint Cambridge, Bristol, Birmingham, Durham, Leeds, Liver-Cardill, Manchester, Nottingpool, London, ham, and Sheffield, and of a central joint advisory committee, consisting of representatives of every university and university college in England and Wales, together with workpeople.
+The result has been the establishment of joint committees at Oxford, Cambridge, Birmingham, Cardiff, Durham, Leeds, Liverpool, London, Manchester, Nottingham, and Sheffield, and of a central joint advisory committee, consisting of representatives of every university and university college in England and Wales, together with workpeople.

-see at Oxford a laborer, a shipwright, a weaver, and a compositor helping to appoint university teachers, and having a definite standpoint in relation thereto, for the universities belong to the people, and representatives of all sections of the people should share in their government.
+.
+It was a new and welcome sight to see at Oxford a laborer, a shipwright, a weaver, and a compositor, helping to appoint university teachers, and having a definite standpoint in relation thereto, for the universities belong to the people. and representatives of all sections of the people should share in their government.